Shrestha Bangali

 Shrestha Bangali is a 2017 Indian Bengali language dramedy film based on a novel by Shaktipada Rajguru, directed by Swapan Saha and starring Ulka Gupta, Laboni Sarkar, Rajpal Yadav, Shakti Kapoor and Rajatabha Dutta in important roles.

 Plot

-The story is about the inhabitants of Chitmahal, a land near the Indo-Bangladesh border, neglected by the government.
+This film is about the inhabitants of Chitmahal, a land near the Indo-Bangladesh border, neglected by the government.
 Kesto Master (Rajpal Yadav) who lives in the village tries to better their plight.
 How he does it is the rest of the story.